Click here for a briefer version of the tale and its interpretation

 Up to this point, Rona had been good to Hina.
 But only while she saw Hina as a gratifying extension of herself.
 A narcissistic parent does best when the child is very young.
 The gratifying bubble tends to break when the child rebels.

-Rona's rage is the more frightening because, though it is infantile, it is wielded by an adult with adult powers.
+Rona's rage is the more frightening because, though it was infantile, it was wielded by an adult with adult powers.
 In its most overt form, pathological narcissism can make an adult person into a serial killer, like Rona.
 If a narcissistic adult is law-abiding, then he or she tries to obliterate the other with power plays, or with words, or with affect.

-It is pathological narcissism that allows a president to see his job as a photo-opportunity.
+It is pathological narcissism that allows a president to see his job as a photo-opportunity (written when Bush junior was president).
 He lives inside a bubble of self-regard and does not fully understand that his actions affect other people.
 Narcissists are often charming.

 But we all have narcissistically injured parts to our personality.
 It is only a question of degree.
 We should try to be conscious of our own narcissistic injury so that we are less compelled to inflict it on others.